The impact of projection effects on cluster observables: stacked lensing and projected clustering: Methods

 \subsection{Cluster Finder and Mock Cluster Catalogs}

 Our cluster finder algorithm is a modified version of the algorithm used in \citet{SunayamaMore}, which in turn is based on the redMaPPer red-sequence cluster finder \citep{Rykoff_etal2014,Rozo2014, Rozo2015, Rozo2015_2}.
 The key difference between the cluster finder in this work and \citet{SunayamaMore} is that we differentiate between central and satellite galaxies in creating the mock galaxy catalog and consider only the central galaxies as potential cluster centers.
 This also implies that we eliminate (on purpose) potential miscentering effects from our cluster finding process.
 Note that while the redMaPPer algorithm uses multi-wavelength imaging data to identify overdensities of red galaxies as clusters, our mock catalog of galaxies does not have color information.
 Thus, instead of a color filter, we employ a spatial top-hat filter extending $d_{\rm cyl}^{\rm max} = 60~h^{-1}{\rm Mpc}$ from each cluster center on both directions along the line-of-sight to identify member galaxies and estimate optical richnesses.
 This choice of projection distance corresponds to a redshift width of $\pm \Delta z=0.023$ at $z=0.24$, respectively corresponding to the typical photometric redshift uncertainty and the typical redshift of SDSS redMaPPer clusters.
+Note that we also tried different projection lengths (more specifically $d_{\rm proj}$ of $30h^{-1}{\rm Mpc}$ and $120h^{-1}{\rm Mpc}$) of our top-hat filter and found only insignificant differences among the resulting cluster catalogs.

 To initialize the cluster finder, we first consider all central galaxies in the mock galaxy catalog as potential cluster centers and rank order the center candidates by their host halo masses.
 We then descend the ranked list, assigning all galaxies (both central and satellite) within a cylinder of radius $0.5\mpch$ and length $|\pi| < d_{\rm cyl}^{\rm max}$ around a center candidate as members of that candidate.
 In this first step, the membership probability for all galaxies is set to unity if it is within the above defined cylinder.
 At the end, each potential cluster is assigned a richness $\lambda$ equal to its total number of member galaxies, and we eliminate all clusters with $\lambda<3$ from the list of center candidates.
 The purpose of this first step is to find a broad set of overdense regions that are potential clusters.